Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: The Epistemic Parity Methodology

-Finally, following Cohen~\citet{cohen2018three}, a \emph{conclusion} is defined as ``a broad induction that is made based on the results of the reported research.''
+Finally, following \citet{cohen2018three}, a \emph{conclusion} is defined as ``a broad induction that is made based on the results of the reported research.''
 A conclusion must be explicitly stated in a paper, and comprises one or several \textit{findings}.
-We will discuss how reproduced findings support reproduced conclusions in Section \ref{sec:conc}.
+Conclusions are less concrete than individual findings, and are often at the discretion of the domain expert tasked with interpreting a set of findings.